TEAMMATES/teammates/devdocs/process.md

     * Get dev green for `master`.
     * Merge to `release` branch, tag (Format `V{major}.{minor}.{patch}` e.g. `V5.01.02`.)
     * Inform PM the next version is ready for deployment.
-    * Ensure all issues and PRs included in the release are tagged with the correct milestone.
+    * Ensure all issues and PRs included in the release are tagged with the correct milestone and the correct assignee.
     * Extend the milestone of issues that slipped the current milestone and post a comment asking to finish by next milestone.
 If an issue is not making progress, close the PR and un-assign the issue.
     * Add/revise `e.` labels for the issues/PRs in the release.
+    * Ensure all branches merged in the milestone have been deleted.
     * Announce the release on slack and issue tracker.
     * Update `about.html` with names of new contributors, if any.
 Alternatively, create an issue to update `about.html`.